Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 2006.7.26 (Ver 4.43)
   - expanded the number of macro variables which can be used as user variable from 241 to 256.
 This is bug because some variables were used as system variable.
   - expanded the inputbox dialog of macro.
 It is resized automaticaly when the message is long than default size.
-  - expanded the macro of dialogs.
-The message can include '\n' as LF.
+  - Changed '\n' character not raw character but meta character as LF code.

 2006.7.26 (Ver 4.42)
   - updated to new TeraTerm icon file(teraterm.ico, vt.ico).
 Special thanks to Tatsu Sakamoto.